SimonBourdareau/barcodeNinja/README.md

 `-t` strips all 9 nt so the output is pure insert. `-u` puts the random barcode into the header as sequence. `-f` sends reads failing the fixed barcode to `*_rejected`.
 Output splits four ways on the sample barcode.

 Deduplication is optional.
 You could do it post-alignment.
-Doing it pre-alignment prevents duplicates to be mapped multiples times if there will multimapping.
+Doing it pre-alignment prevents duplicates to be mapped multiple times if there will multimapping in the first place.

 ### SHARE-seq